luxonis/depthai-python/docs/source/components/nodes/camera.rst

 ======

 Camera node is a source of :ref:`image frames <ImgFrame>`.
 You can control in at runtime with the :code:`InputControl` and :code:`InputConfig`.
-It aims to unify the :ref:`Camera` and :ref:`MonoCamera` into one node.
+It aims to unify the :ref:`ColorCamera` and :ref:`MonoCamera` into one node.

 Compared to :ref:`ColorCamera`, Camera node: